 Special Words User GuideBack Next

-There are 4 card-to-card matching activities, each has several pages with up to 4 baseboard cards per page, and a sequence of cards to match that appear one at a time.
+There are 4 card-to-card matching activities, each has several pages with a configurable number of baseboard cards per page (4 by default), and a sequence of cards to match that appear one at a time.
 When a card to match appears, the aim is for the child to match this to the correct baseboard card.
 They can do this in 2 ways: either drag the card to match over the matching baseboard card, or touch the matching baseboard card.
 Then the next card to match appears, and you repeat, until all are matched.

 In addition, version 3 introduced two sound-to-card listening activities, in which there is no card to match.
 In these, the child listens for the word to be spoken, and then should tap the baseboard card that matches.
 There is no option to drag in these activities, instead a large "?" appears when the word is spoken, in the place where the card to match would appear in the other 4 activities.